crazyhottommy/ChIP-seq-analysis/README.md

 suggestions for finding motifs from histone modification ChIP-seq data from HOMER page:
 >Since you are looking at a region, you do not necessarily want to center the peak on the specific position with the highest tag density, which may be at the edge of the region.
 Besides, in the case of histone modifications at enhancers, the highest signal will usually be found on nucleosomes surrounding the center of the enhancer, which is where the functional sequences and transcription factor binding sites reside.
 Consider H3K4me marks surrounding distal PU.1 transcription factor peaks.
 Typically, adding the -center option moves peaks further away from the functional sequence in these scenarios.

 2. [MEME suite](http://meme.ebi.edu.au/meme/index.html).
-It is probably the most popular motif finding tool in the papers.
+It is probably the most popular motif finding tool in the papers.  [protocol:Motif-based analysis of large nucleotide data sets using MEME-ChIP](http://www.nature.com/nprot/journal/v9/n6/full/nprot.2014.083.html)
 3. [JASPAR database](http://jaspar.binf.ku.dk/  )
 3. [pScan-ChIP](http://159.149.160.51/pscan_chip_dev/)
 4. [MotifMap](http://motifmap.ics.uci.edu/#MotifSearch)